 Explore over 4 miles of beautiful woodland walks in the 105 hectares of woodland and Victorian parkland at Vogrie Country Park near Gorebridge.
 Snap some pictures of the park’s attractive Victorian mansion, built in 1876, or enjoy a round on the nine-hole golf course.
 Kids will love the adventure playground, water features and miniature railway and you can all catch your breath with a bite to eat at the Cedar Tree Cafe.

 Dalkeith Country Park is the perfect place for a fun family day out.
+Kids will love exploring Fort Douglas, the park's fantastic children’s adventure playground, and you can grab a bite to eat and pick up gifts and treats to take home in the Restoration Yard cafe and store.
 Take a walk through the park’s semi-natural woodland, and make sure to look out for Robert Adam’s Montagu Bridge, which straddles the River North Esk in a graceful arch, as well as deer, foxes and myriads of smaller birds, animals and insects.
-Work is currently under way to develop the Stableyard into a family friendly retail, catering and leisure facility and the children’s adventure playground (opening summer 2016) will keep even your most high-energy wee ones busy.

 Tasty food & drink

 If you visit on a Thursday, Friday or Saturday, be sure to stop off at Stewart Brewing in Loanhead, where you can book a tour of this lovely independent brewery.
 See how their craft beers are produced, discover the science of brewing and taste a sample of their delicious tipples.